Corzina/DTD-donation/README.md

 2.4. .../DTD-donation/Study 1/Pre-processing/Scripts/Explore_script_DTD_preprocessing.Qmd - This script parses DDPs, saving actual number of contacts in the files available to reader.

-All the scripts require you to **adjust input and output paths** on your computer.
+All the scripts require you to **adjust input and output paths** on your computer when loading and saving the data.
 Thus, you need to specify path to a folder (.../DTD-donation) correctly in the beginning and end of each script, depending on where you want to store raw and processed data.
 The rest is handled automatically.

 3) To reproduce the study, then run: